 Your grade will be based on the following factors:

-- Class attendance and participation (25%): You are expected to attend class prepared to learn and discuss the topics with your fellow classmates.
-We may also work on in-class exercises, and you are expected to take an active part in those exercises.
+- Class attendance and participation (20%): You are expected to attend class prepared to learn and discuss the topics with your fellow classmates.
+We will also work on projects during classes, and you are expected to take an active part in those exercises.

-- In-class mini-projects (50%): We will practice CSS in class.
-At scheduled times, you will have one week to complete an assigned mini-project involving the use of these technologies.
-Think of it as an open-book test, since you will be allowed to use your class notes and any other resources you can access.
+- Projects (80%): We will practice HTML & CSS in & out of class with a series of assigned projects involving the use of these technologies.
+Think of them as open-book tests, since you will be allowed (heck, encouraged!) to use your class notes, websites, & any other resources you can access.